Rise-Vision/rise-component-cli/README.md

 ### Creating the project

 Run `npm run new` and follow the wizard.
+You can copy the generated code into the root of your repository.

 ### Extra steps after creating the project